beefoo/subway-inequality/README.md

 ### Only required for visualization

+The song comes with a basic visualization showing where you are in New York City at any given time in the song.
+This step requires a few more libraries:

 - [Pillow](https://pillow.readthedocs.io/en/stable/) - For image generation
 - [Gizeh](https://github.com/Zulko/gizeh) - For vector graphics.
 Requires [Cairo](https://www.cairographics.org/) to be installed
 - [FFmpeg](https://ffmpeg.org/) - For encoding the video file

 ### Only required for preprocess step

+This is only necessary if you're attempting to generate songs based on different or new data (i.e. not the 2017 data in the repository)

 - [Shapely](https://github.com/Toblerity/Shapely) - For geometric calculations (only required for `preprocess.py` step)